[[Updated May 19, 2017]]

 Gasp!
 There might not be a global best practice

 Floral and event designer Annie Spring has over seven thousand followers and over the past month she posted on Instagram about three times per week.
-Her posts get 600-1600 likes per post.
+She receives about 600-1600 likes per post.

 A photo posted by Central Square Florist (@centralsquareflorist) on Dec 3, 2016 at 11:00am PST